njikim/njikim.github.io/_posts/2019-03-24-Functions-in-python.md

 [4,4,16,25] </pre>
 <br>
 ## Reduce function
-> - It is mainly used for counting
+> - Mainly used for counting
-> - you need to import funtools module in order to use it
+> - Need to import funtools module in order to use it

 ```python
 from functools import reduce